ArentasMeinorius/FoodWaste/4aprasas.md

 The whole system:
 The system should have redundant hardware in case of the used one failing.
 Not being able to sell our food products would mean that a lot of them would go to waste and we, as well as our partners, would lose out on profits.
 Because we do not have a local database we should look into having multiple providers to host our data in case one of them would fail to provide their services.
 Our system should also have an automated failover in case the hardware fails.
 Best case scenario would be that the emergency system could take over the work of the failed system.

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ### On Deployment view
 The whole system:
 The redundant hardware should always be ready for deployment and up to date.
 During the deployment the system should be autonomous enough to know which database is ready to use and in what state were the users left when the system failed.

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ### On Context view
 The whole system: